Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Mechanisms of shape-shifting

 \subsection{Interface growth}

 Following nucleation, shape-shifting proceeds via the expansion of the nucleated region.
 The interface between $S^1$ and $S^2$ grows as the $S^2$ region invades $S^1$ to complete the shape-shift.

 To measure interface growth we once again consider a system with two stored structures ($S^1$ and $S^2$) and a shifting sequence $S^1\to S^2$.
 We initialize the system with a flat interface by placing a slab of $S^2$ underneath a slab of $S^1$.
 We use hard-wall and periodic boundary conditions perpendicular and parallel to the interface respectively.
 In order to measure the interface over long times we use interface displacement \cite{Devillard1992E, Osat2024PRL}, which overcomes the issue of a finite system size.
-Furthermore, since we are interested in characterizing the behavior of a single interface, when measuring interface velocity we only update tiles within a certain range of the interface to prevent spurious nucleation and the formation of new interfaces.
+Furthermore, since we are interested in characterizing the behavior of a single interface, when measuring the interface velocity we do not update any tiles further than five vertical lattice sites above the highest point of the interface or five below the lowest point of the interface.
+This prevents spurious nucleation and the formation of new interfaces \cite{Osat2024PRL}.
 On the left-hand side of Fig.~\ref{fig:InterfaceGrowth}(a) we show interface growth in a system with $\lambda<\varepsilon$.
 In this case the interface moves steadily upwards as the $S^2$ region grows.
 On the right-hand side of Fig.~\ref{fig:InterfaceGrowth}(a) we show an example of the system evolution when $\lambda>\varepsilon$.
 As discussed previously, in this case $S^2$ tiles arrive across the whole lattice, independently of the already present $S^2$ region, and we do not see interface growth.

 In Fig.~\ref{fig:InterfaceGrowth}(b) we plot the interface velocity as a function of $\lambda$.
 We show the velocity measured in simulations alongside the analytical results derived in Appendix~\ref{app:interfacegrowth_calc}.
 The good agreement supports the picture of interface growth used in the calculation.
 For $\lambda<\varepsilon$ we observe that the interface velocity scales with the non-reciprocal interaction strength as $v \sim e^{3\lambda}$.
 This scaling can also be extracted from the analytical result for the interface velocity, which is derived in Appendix~\ref{app:interfacegrowth_calc}